privacyguides/privacyguides.org/docs/ai-chat.md

 </div>

+Ollama shines best when you are looking for an AI client that has great compatibility and ease of use.
+It runs on all desktop platforms and doesn't involve any manual setup, while still using inference and other techniques to make outputs faster.

+It also simplifies the process of setting up a Local AI chat setup, as it downloads the AI model you want to use automatically.
+For example "ollama run llama3.2" will automatically download and run the Llama 3.2 model.

 #### Llamafile
 <div class="admonition recommendation" markdown>

 ![Llamafile Logo](assets/img/ai-chat/llamafile.svg){align=right}

 Llamafile is a single-file executable that allows users to run large language models locally on their own computers, without any setup involved.
-It is available on Linux, macOS, and Windows.
+It is available on Linux, macOS and Windows.

 The Mozilla-run project also supports LLaVA.
 However, it does not support speech recognition or image generation.
 Finally, it is very lightweight and compatible.